 - 15. Safeguarding existing culture and heritage facilities, and developing new ones where appropriate.
-Key investment priorities over the next 5 years are: - Provision of additional cremators, and renewal of existing at Gornal Wood and Stourbridge Crematoria, and provision of mercury abatement equipment at Gornal Wood.; - On-going upgrading of facilities and security of Parks and nature reserves; - Undertake a revision of the Borough's Playing Pitch Strategy; - On-going restoration of the Leasowes, including the provision of a new visitor centre; - Addressing access issues in all our public leisure facilities to ensure that the Council fulfils its obligations under the Disability Discrimination Act; - Preparation of indoor sports facilities strategy in response to work undertaken on Borough facility improvement exercise; - Implementation of Wrens Nest National Nature Reserve 'Ripples Through Time' project following successful HLF Stage 2 submission; - Submission of Stage 2 HLF bid for Priory Park and Ruin; - Implementation of Healthy Towns project; - Conduct Stage 2 of glass feasibility study and implementation of recommendations.
+Key investment priorities over the next 5 years are: - Provision of replacement cremators at Gornal Wood and Stourbridge Crematoria, and provision of mercury abatement equipment at Gornal Wood.; - On-going upgrading of facilities and security of Parks and Open Spaces; - Undertake improvements to the Borough's Playing Pitches and Changing Rooms; - On-going restoration of the Leasowes, including the provision of a new visitor centre: - Provision of new Wardens Base and Visitors Centre at Saltwells Local Nature Reserve; - Ongoing investment in major Leisure Centres including plant modernisation and energy efficiency measures; - Implementation of Wrens Nest National Nature Reserve 'Ripples Through Time' project following successful HLF Stage 2 submission; - Submission of Stage 2 HLF bid for Mary Stevens Park; - Implementation of Priory Park and Ruins project following successful HLF Stage 2 submission: - Conduct Stage 2 of glass feasibility study and implementation of recommendations.